conroy-ricketts/Geometric-Battle-For-Survival/README.md

 - User achievements and leaderboards with Google Play Services
 - Creation of android applications
 - Graphical user interface
-- My first big project
+- My first completed project/application
 # How To Use
 Install the apk that I've uploaded in the latest release.